Bit Tray Installation Wiring & Installment

 10. Connect the DIO

 The DIO comes with 2 mounting ears for M6 or ¼-20 screws to secure it.
-We like button head cap screws, but that’s just our preference.
+Button head cap screws are nice, but you can choose based on your preference.
 The harness is long enough for two position of the DIO relative to the PCM.

 Under the PCM: Simply secure the PCM to the DIO

-On the PCM: We have a bracket coming that will allow the securing of the DIO to the PCM via a bracket that mounts via the lower two PCM mounting points.
-Velcro works well, as long as you’re indoors / not exposed to high humidity or chemicals that can cause the adhesive on the velcro to fail.
+On the PCM: A custom purchasable bracket is coming that will allow the securing of the DIO to the PCM via the lower two PCM mounting points.
+For now, Velcro works well, as long as you’re indoors / not exposed to high humidity or chemicals that can cause the adhesive on the velcro to fail.

 Custom harness are possible (contact@picoMES.com) or see the base info page for all of the connector and terminal PNs if you are skilled at wiring and want to make your own.